Model Town case: LHC rejects plea to summon Sharifs, 11 others

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-LAHORE: A full bench of the Lahore High Court (LHC) on Wednesday with 2-1 majority upheld an anti-terrorism court’s earlier decision of not summoning 12 PML-N leaders – Nawaz Sharif, Shahbaz Sharif and others – on the private complaint of the Pakistan Awami Tehreek (PAT)/Minhaj-ul-Quran International regarding the 2014 Model Town shootout.
+LAHORE: The Lahore High Court (LHC) full bench on Wednesday with 2-1 majority upheld an anti-terrorism court’s earlier decision about not summoning 12 PML-N leaders – Nawaz Sharif, Shahbaz Sharif and others – on a private complaint of the Pakistan Awami Tehreek (PAT)/ Minhaj-ul-Quran International regarding the 2014 Model Town shootout.

 The PAT had challenged the anti-terrorism court (ATC) order, requesting the LHC to set it aside.
 Meanwhile, former Punjab IGP Mushtaq Sukhera had also moved the court against the ATC’s order of summoning him, but the LHC dismissed his appeal too.

-The bench headed by Justice Muhammad Qasim Khan had reserved the verdict on June 27 and announced the same on Wednesday with a 2-1 majority as Justice Khan differed from the two other judges, Justice Alia Neelum and Justice Sardar Ahmad Naeem.
-Justice Khan, in his dissenting note, accepted PAT’s appeal and directed the ATC to summon Nawaz and 12 others.
+The bench headed by Justice Muhammad Qasim Khan had reserved the verdict on June 27 and announced the same on Wednesday with a 2-1 majority as Justice Khan differed from two other judges, Justice Alia Neelum and Justice Sardar Ahmad Naeem.
+Justice Khan in his dissenting note accepted PAT’s appeal and directed the ATC to summon Nawaz and 12 others.

 Though Justice Najafi himself did not fix responsibility for the tragedy, he invited readers to review the facts and circumstances and "easily fix the responsibility of the unfortunate Minhaj-ul-Quran incident" themselves.

+Qadri alleged that the influential and wealthy accused were being treated above the law but the pleas of the heirs of the Model Town martyrs had been left unheard.

-LAHORE: A full bench of the Lahore High Court (LHC) on Wednesday with 2-1 majority upheld an anti-terrorism court’s earlier decision of not summoning 12 PML-N leaders – Nawaz Sharif, Shahbaz Sharif and others – on the private complaint of the Pakistan Awami Tehreek (PAT)/Minhaj-ul-Quran International regarding the 2014 Model Town shootout.
+LAHORE: The Lahore High Court (LHC) full bench on Wednesday with 2-1 majority upheld an anti-terrorism court’s earlier decision about not summoning 12 PML-N leaders – Nawaz Sharif, Shahbaz Sharif and others – on a private complaint of the Pakistan Awami Tehreek (PAT)/ Minhaj-ul-Quran International regarding the 2014 Model Town shootout.

 The PAT had challenged the anti-terrorism court (ATC) order, requesting the LHC to set it aside.
 Meanwhile, former Punjab IGP Mushtaq Sukhera had also moved the court against the ATC’s order of summoning him, but the LHC dismissed his appeal too.

-The bench headed by Justice Muhammad Qasim Khan had reserved the verdict on June 27 and announced the same on Wednesday with a 2-1 majority as Justice Khan differed from the two other judges, Justice Alia Neelum and Justice Sardar Ahmad Naeem.
-Justice Khan, in his dissenting note, accepted PAT’s appeal and directed the ATC to summon Nawaz and 12 others.
+The bench headed by Justice Muhammad Qasim Khan had reserved the verdict on June 27 and announced the same on Wednesday with a 2-1 majority as Justice Khan differed from two other judges, Justice Alia Neelum and Justice Sardar Ahmad Naeem.
+Justice Khan in his dissenting note accepted PAT’s appeal and directed the ATC to summon Nawaz and 12 others.

 Though Justice Najafi himself did not fix responsibility for the tragedy, he invited readers to review the facts and circumstances and "easily fix the responsibility of the unfortunate Minhaj-ul-Quran incident" themselves.